WordPerfect: Macro languages

-WordPerfect for DOS stood out for its macros, in which sequences of keystrokes, including function codes, were recorded as the user typed them.
-These macros could then be assigned to any key desired.
-This enabled any sequence of keystrokes to be recorded, saved, and recalled.
-Macros could examine system data, make decisions, be chained together, and operate recursively until a defined "stop" condition occurred.
-This capability provided a powerful way to rearrange data and formatting codes within a document where the same sequence of actions needed to be performed repetitively, e.g., for tabular data.
-But since keystrokes were recorded, changes in the function of certain keys as the program evolved would mean that macros from one DOS version of WordPerfect would not necessarily run correctly on another version.
-Editing of macros was difficult until the introduction of a macro editor in Shell, in which a separate file for each WordPerfect product with macros enabled the screen display of the function codes used in the macros for that product.
+WordPerfect for DOS has macros, in which sequences of keystrokes, including function codes, are recorded as the user typed them.
+These macros can be assigned to any key desired.
+This enables any sequence of keystrokes to be recorded, saved, and recalled.
+Macros can examine system data, make decisions, be chained together, and operate recursively until a defined "stop" condition occurs.
+This capability provides a powerful way to rearrange data and formatting codes within a document where the same sequence of actions needs to be performed repetitively, e.g., for tabular data.
+Since keystrokes are recorded, changes in the function of certain keys as the program evolved mean that macros from one DOS version of WordPerfect do not necessarily run correctly on another version.
+Editing of macros was difficult until the introduction of a macro editor in Shell, in which a separate file for each WordPerfect product with macros enables the screen display of the function codes used in the macros for that product.

-WordPerfect DOS macros, which assumed a text-based screen, with fixed locations on the screen, could not, or could not easily, be implemented with the Windows WYSIWYG screen and mouse.
+WordPerfect DOS macros, which assume a text-based screen, with fixed locations on the screen, can not easily be implemented with the Windows WYSIWYG screen and mouse.
 For example, "go down four lines" has a clear meaning on a DOS screen, but no definite meaning with a Windows screen.
-WordPerfect lacked a way to meaningfully record mouse movements.
+WordPerfect lacks a way to meaningfully record mouse movements.

 A new and even more powerful interpreted token-based macro recording and scripting language came with both DOS and Windows 6.0 versions, and that became the basis of the language named PerfectScript in later versions.
-PerfectScript has remained the mainstay scripting language for WordPerfect users ever since.
-It dealt with functions rather than with keystrokes.
-There was no way to import DOS macros, and users who had created extensive macro libraries were forced to continue using WordPerfect 5.1, or to rewrite all the macros from scratch using the new programming language.
+It deals with functions rather than with keystrokes.
+There is no way to import DOS macros, and users who had created extensive macro libraries must continue using WordPerfect 5.1, or rewrite all the macros from scratch using the new programming language.